talivision/streaming-json-analysis/README.md

 ### HTTP sources

 The first argument can also be an `http://` or `https://` URL.
-The analyzer tails the URL the same way it tails a file, using HTTP `Range` requests to fetch only the new bytes per poll:

 ```bash
 ./target/release/json_analyzer http://logs.internal/stream.jsonl
 ```

-The remote server must support `Range`, `Content-Range`, `Accept-Ranges: bytes`, `ETag`, and (for cross-restart prefix validation) `X-Content-CRC32` on ranged responses.
-A reference implementation lives at `examples/sources/http_stream/file_server.py` — point it at any directory of JSONL files and it serves them with the right headers.
-The analyzer treats append-only growth as growth (not rotation) by validating the byte prefix via `X-Content-CRC32`, so a live stream that keeps growing under the same URL works without re-ingesting on every poll.
-Annotations (renames, periods, merge groups) persist for the URL and restore on next launch.
+The remote server must support `Range`, `Content-Range`, `Accept-Ranges: bytes`, `ETag`, and a custom `X-Content-CRC32` on ranged responses.
+A reference implementation lives at `examples/sources/http_stream/file_server.py`, you should probably just use this and point it at a `.jsonl` file that is being produced by something else.

 ---